enthought/enaml/_sources/instructional/tut_more_widgets.txt

 We're setting up a view, and we will pass it a model.
 The view consists of a window with three widgets: a ProgressBar, a Label, and a PushButton.
+(In the :ref:`tech-ref` you can find a list and descriptions of widgets and components from the :ref:`built-ins <built-ins-ref>` and :ref:`standard library
-Starting with the ProgressBar we see something new: an ``id`` tag.
+<std-library-ref>`.)
+Starting with the ProgressBar we see something new: an
+``id`` tag.

 ``id`` Tags
 -------------------------------------------------------------------------------